 Lockdown Eudora Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Eudora using PolicyPak.

 I’ve already got Eudora installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up Eudora, go to Tools – Options, and examine the configuration settings a user has access to.